Benefits of Ashwagandha

 Unfortunately, heart disease is the world’s number one cause of death (15).
 Due to the incredibly complex determinants of heart disease and various possible contributions, it’s hard to pinpoint an exact way to prevent it.
 Still, you can at least take steps to lower your overall risk.
 That’s where Ashwagandha may come into play.

-Thanks to Ashwagandha's anti-inflammatory effects, it may also lower cholesterol and triglyceride levels and improve overall heart health.
+Thanks to ashwagandha’s anti-inflammatory effects, it may lower cholesterol and triglyceride levels while improving overall heart health.
 One animal study found ashwagandha to lower cholesterol and triglyceride levels by 53 and 45 percent in rats (16), leading researchers to believe it may do the same for humans.
 Although these effects haven’t been studied in humans, animal studies are promising.

 May Improve Brain Functionality

-In one study, researchers studied rats with epilepsy and found that Ashwagandha nearly completely reversed spatial memory impairment, likely caused by reduced oxidative stress (18).
-In another study, 50 adults were examined for eight weeks after taking Ashwagandha root extract two times a day, and the results found a significant improvement in their general memory, task performance, and even attention (19).
-In a test-tube study, Ashwagandha could reverse β-amyloid1-42 induced toxicity in human neuronal cells implicated in HIV-associated neurocognitive disorders (20).
+Brain health refers to cognitive health, motor functions, emotional functions, and tactile functions.
+Brain functions may decrease across several areas as we age due to neurological conditions like Alzheimer’s, Parkinson’s, or even amyloid plaques (17).
+In one study, researchers studied rats with epilepsy and found that ashwagandha nearly completely reversed spatial memory impairment, likely caused by reduced oxidative stress (18).
+In another study, 50 adults were examined for eight weeks after taking ashwagandha root extract two times a day, and the results found a significant improvement in their general memory, task performance, and even attention (19).
+In a test-tube study, ashwagandha could reverse β-amyloid1-42 induced toxicity in human neuronal cells implicated in HIV-associated neurocognitive disorders (20).

 May Boost Testosterone